zaphosting/docs/docs/valheim-plugins-bepinex.md

 ## BepInEx Game Version

 To use **BepInEx** compatible plugins in Valheim, you first need to install the **Valheim Plus** game version onto your server.
 We also have a standalone **Valheim BepInEx** game version, however we recommend installing Valheim Plus as it comes bundled with everything.
-This can be done easily using our gameserver game switcher functionality, learn more about this by reading our [Gameserver Game Switch guide](gameserver-gameswitch.md).
+This can be done easily using our gameserver game switcher functionality, learn more about this by reading our [Change the game](gameserver-gameswitch.md).

 :::info
 Valheim Plus must also be locally installed on your PC.
 Here you can find the download for Valheim Plus: [Valheim Plus Download](https://www.nexusmods.com/valheim/mods/4).